-Course: Interdisciplinary Seminar in Information Engineering and Management [26530]
+Course: Interdisciplinary Seminar in Information Engineering and Management [2540530]

-Coordinators: Andreas Geyer-Schulz, Thomas Dreier Part of the modules: Interdisciplinary Seminar (p.
-16)[IW4IWSEM]
+Coordinators: A. Geyer-Schulz, T. Dreier

+Part of the modules: Interdisciplinary Seminar (p.
+17)[IW4IWSEM]

+ECTS Credits

-ECTS Credits Hours per week Term Instruction language 6 2 Winter / Summer Term de
+6 Term Instruction language

+Winter / Summer Term de

 The assessment for this module is conducted using a "Erfolgskontrolle anderer Art" following §4 (2), 3 of the "Prüfungsordnung des Master-Studiengangs Informationswirtschaft".
 The exact form and composition of this assessment is defined for each Interdisciplinary Seminar seperately.